To get a legal separation, you need to fill in a separation petition and send it to the court.

 Fill in a judicial separation petition - form D8.

-Send 2 copies of the petition to your nearest divorce court, and keep your own copy.
+Send 2 copies of the petition to your nearest divorce centre, and keep your own copy.
 You need to include a certified copy of your marriage or civil partnership certificate when you send the form.

 Getting a legal separation costs £365.